 If a signature matches and contains pass, Suricata stops scanning the packet and skips to the end of all rules (only for the current packet).
-If the signature matches on a TCP connection, the entire flow will be passed but details of the flow will still be logged.

 2) Drop

 This only concerns the IPS/inline mode.
 If the program finds a signature that matches, containing drop, it stops immediately.
 The packet will not be sent any further.
 Drawback: The receiver does not receive a message of what is going on, resulting in a time-out (certainly with TCP).
 Suricata generates an alert for this packet.